nacholibre/cpos/README.md

 Install it with `npm install cpos`

 ##Usage
-`cpos` requires libuv0.
+`cpos` requires libuv0 and xvfb-run.
 If you don't have libuv0, you can symlink libuv0 to libuv1.
 Example in Arch Linux: `sudo ln -s /usr/lib/libudev.so /usr/lib/libudev.so.0`

 ####Example
 ```javascript